Understanding Integrations

 2. Datapoint Schema Discovery:

-Transcend Data Mapping also offers datapoint schema discovery by scanning and classifying unstructured or customizable platforms (e.g., a database).
+Transcend also offers datapoint schema discovery by scanning and classifying unstructured or customizable platforms (e.g., a database).
 From that scan, Transcend then identifies and suggests the datapoints and subdatapoints likely to hold personal information.

 Many SaaS data systems have clearly defined their datapoints and subdatapoints in their API architecture.
 However, for data systems with customizable architectures or varied implementation (e.g., internal databases, or SaaS with customizable schema, like Salesforce), it is challenging to predefine datapoints and Datapoint Schema Discovery can be particularly valuable in these instances.

 Companies need to honor individual data rights to comply with regulations like GDPR, CCPA, and other privacy laws.
-Individuals exercise this right by submitting a DSR (data subject request) or privacy request to a company.
+Individuals exercise this right by submitting a DSR (data subject request) to a company.
 Companies then need to access, delete, modify, etc. personal data across all of their systems, including SaaS vendors, data warehouses, and internal databases.

 For example, System A stores information about their users.
 This is available on their API endpoint /users.
 Transcend’s integration with System A is built with a datapoint for a user.
 The /users endpoint allows 'get' requests, but not 'delete' requests.
-The users datapoint in the integration would therefore include an action for access privacy requests, but not erasure.
+The users datapoint in the integration would therefore include an action for access DSRs, but not erasure.

-Read more about Transcend Privacy Requests here:
+Read more about Transcend DSR Automation here:

 Transcend integrates with tech partners by building onto their API and defining the datapoints, subdatapoints and API endpoints that have personal data and are relevant for privacy rights.